Dating a Narcissist in New York

 * Disclaimer:

-This article uses heterosexual examples, as they reflect what I see most often in my practice, but these dynamics can occur in any relationship, regardless of gender or orientation.
+This article uses “he” and heterosexual examples, as they reflect what I see most often in my practice, but these dynamics can occur in any relationship, regardless of gender or orientation.